 Change the attribution dimension

-The Attribution Dimension setting applies only to tables that are related through a chasm trap.
+The Attribution Dimension setting only applies to tables that join over a Chasm Trap.
 If your schema does not include these, you can ignore this setting.

 By default, the attribution dimension setting will be set to

 YES, but you can override that by setting the column’s attribution dimension property to

 Understand chasm traps and attribute dimension